ec251035/ReadmeGroupAD/README.md

 # ReadmeGroupAD
-A Monte Carlo Tree Search (MCTS) agent enhanced with heuristic-driven decision-making for the Sushi Go! environment.
+A Monte Carlo Tree Search (MCTS) agent enhanced with heuristic-driven decision-making for the Sushi Go! environment in the TAG Framework.

 ## Description
 This project contains the implementation of GroupAD’s BasicMCTSPlayerv4, an advanced Monte Carlo Tree Search agent developed for the Sushi Go! framework.